BombShellReaper/Minecraft-Vanilla-Java/README.md

 # Step 3: Configure UFW (Uncomplicated Firewall)

-> Allow all incoming connections to port 34197:
+> Allow all incoming connections to port 25565 (This is the defualt server port):

-    sudo ufw allow from any proto udp to any port 34197 comment "Factorio Server Port"
+    sudo ufw allow from any to any port 25565 comment "Minecraft Server Port"

 > [!TIP]
 > For improved security, restrict access to only trusted IP addresses.